Safety on The Camino

 - anti-theft (day) backpacks

 Many modern passports and credit cards contain RFID chips containing sensitive personal information.
 To protect you from unwanted people getting access to this data, there are accessories on the market that block RFID transmissions.
-These will soon be available in our shop!
+These are also available in our shop!

 A common question asked in fora is the one concerning to safety of women travelling alone.
 The question is consistently answered with stories about how safe the camino is, that you are never travelling alone since there are so many pilgrims.
 Just like in a small town, there is a feeling of ‘togetherness’.
 Use your brains though.